Jordan Williams (rugby union)

-Jordan Rhys Williams (born 20 September 1993) is a Welsh rugby union footballer who plays for the Dragons.
+Jordan Rhys Williams (born 20 September 1993) is a Welsh rugby union footballer who plays for the Dock Stars.
 His regular position is at full-back, but he has also played at fly-half and on the wing.
 He began his career with amateur side New Dock Stars RFC, before being signed by Llanelli RFC and ultimately breaking into the Scarlets regional side.
 However, he struggled to find playing time with the Scarlets and moved to Bristol in 2016, only to return to Wales with the Dragons two years later.
 He has also played internationally for Wales at under-16, under-18 and under-20 level, as well as for the Wales Sevens team.

 Career

 Llanelli RFC

 Born at Singleton Hospital, Swansea, Williams is the son of former Llanelli RFC lock Lee Williams.
 He grew up in Llanelli and attended the local Coedcae School with Scarlets team-mate Samson Lee, and began his rugby career with New Dock Stars RFC, a former club of veteran Scarlets prop Phil John.
 Williams joined the Scarlets academy at the age of 15 and made his first appearance for Llanelli RFC as a replacement in a 32–16 win over Cardiff RFC on 4 December 2010.
 At the end of January 2011, he made his first appearance for the Scarlets, coming on as a replacement for Steven Shingler for the final seven minutes of a 34–7 Anglo-Welsh Cup defeat to Saracens.
 He started his first game two weeks later, playing at fly-half for Llanelli and scoring five points (one conversion and one penalty) in a 59–15 defeat to Aberavon.

 Over the course of the following 2011–12 season, Williams gradually made the transition to full-back as he played 24 times for Llanelli.
 As the team's regular kicker, he amassed 337 points, including 12 tries.
 For his performances in November 2011, he was named as the Principality Premiership Player of the Month, but his stand-out performance came in April 2012 in a 55–8 win over Newport RFC, in which he scored four tries on the way to a total of 35 points.
 Williams contributed 25 points as Llanelli beat Aberavon 40–26 in the play-off semi-final at the end of the season, and also scored eight points in the final against Pontypridd, although Ponty won the match 15–13.
 For his performances throughout the season, Williams was named the Premiership's Best Newcomer in the end of season awards.
 Those performances also saw Williams make his second appearance for the Scarlets in October 2011, against Leicester Tigers in the Anglo-Welsh Cup; after coming on for starting fly-half Aled Thomas in the 53rd minute, Williams scored a last-minute solo try, which he also converted to seal a 31–3 victory.